yiwei-C/CI_Framework/README.md

     run.sh -s

 <b>7.
+Install Jenkins in your cloud server and install Jenkins Plugins.
+      Go to "Manage Jenkins" -> Manage Plugins

+<b>8.
 Create your own Github repository for your own application and link the repository to Jenkins in your own QA and production repository.</b>

 Link your Github repository: